spurtcommerce/multivendor-marketplace/README.md

 | [Developer Manual](https://www.spurtcommerce.dev/frontend-deployment-setup/store-front-setup/flutter-store-front)| [Flutter Store](https://www.spurtcart.com) | [Code ](https://addon.spurtcommerce.com/details/flutter-storefront-community)

-#  ❯ Spurtcommerce 4.8.2 Shopping cart Enterprice Edition

-#  ❯ Spurtcommerce 4.8.2 Multi-Vendor Marketplac Enterprice Edition
+#  ❯ Spurtcommerce 4.8.2 Multi-Vendor Marketplac Enterprise Edition

 Looking out to develop a high performing and highly scalable full-fledged eCommerce platform on the latest tech stack that matches with the recent eCommerce trend?
 Spurtcommerce ‘Marketplace’ Edition comes with all the advanced features of a full-fledged eCommerce platform.
 The features have been thoughtfully introduced, keeping the current and the upcoming eCommerce trend in mind.